JoaoPedroBelo/bmw-wallbox-ha/custom_components/bmw_wallbox/docs/COORDINATOR.md

 1. `RequestStartTransaction` → Transaction starts
 2. `RequestStopTransaction` → Transaction ends

-**Problem:** After `RequestStopTransaction`, the wallbox may not allow a new transaction to start until the cable is unplugged and replugged.
-This creates "stuck" states.
+**Problem:** After `RequestStopTransaction`, the OCPP specification puts the charger in "Finishing" state.
+From this state, it's not allowed to start a new transaction with an IdTag.
+The only recovery options are:
+- Unplug and replug the cable
+- Reboot the wallbox

+This is defined by the OCPP standard and affects all chargers.
+See: [Teltonika Community Discussion](https://community.teltonika.lt/t/re-starting-charging-via-ocpp-fails/13750/2)

 ### The Solution: SetChargingProfile